aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/presentation/save/_index.md

 | format | [`SaveFormat`](/slides/python-net/aspose.slides.export/saveformat) | Format of the exported data. |
 | options | [`ISaveOptions`](/slides/python-net/aspose.slides.export/isaveoptions) | Additional format options. |

+### Examples

+The following example shows how to convert PowerPoint to PNG.

+            The following example shows how to convert PowerPoint to PNG with custom dimensions.

+            The following example shows how to convert PowerPoint to PNG with custom size.

 ### Exceptions

 | Exception | Description |